SOFIA-USRA/sofia_redux/docs/manuals/hawc/users/data_description.rst

 Scan-Pol observations are performed in a sequence of four scans, where each scan has a different HWP position angle in the following sequence:
 5 degrees, 50 degrees, 27.5 degrees, and 72.5 degrees.
-This sequence is
-called a 'set' hereafter.
-The pipeline sorts observations into sets and runs the scan map reconstruction algorithm on each set, following the procedure in :ref:`scanmap`.
-For Scan-Pol observations, the pipeline produces two images per scan per HWP angle associated with the R and T arrays.
-Thus, for a single set, 8 images are generated, one for each of R0 and T0 at each angle.
-The pipeline creates all maps in the same output coordinate system and pixel scale, so that they are all registered to each other.

-Since the scan map step sets the background level independently for each scan image from the median of the full map, there may be inconsistencies in the zero-level between the images, if there is significant diffuse emission across the map.
-In this case, the pipeline may optionally correct the zero-level in each image by identifying a sky region with no emission, and subtracting the median level in this region from each image.
-The same region is used for each HWP angle and subarray, so that all images are set independently to a common zero level.

-After zero-level correction, the R and T arrays are directly added and subtracted at each HWP angle, and combined as described above to generate Stokes I, Q, and U images (the :ref:`stokes` step).
-The output data format is the same as for the *stokes* product for the Nod-Pol pipeline.
+The scan map algorithm
+uses all 4 input HWP angles from the R and T arrays to compute Stokes parameters from the raw timestream on the fly, following the same method as in the Nod-Pol :ref:`stokes` step.
+Instrumental polarization correction and Stokes parameter rotation are performed immediately before combining the data from multiple scans into a final map, following the method in the :ref:`ip` and :ref:`rotate` steps.

+The output data format from the scan map step is the same as for the *stokes* product for the Nod-Pol pipeline, containing Stokes I, Q, and U images with their associated errors and covariances.
+As for scan images, the zero-level may be corrected by identifying a background region in the Stokes I image, then using the same region to correct all three Stokes maps.

-After Stokes calculation, the following steps are also performed, in the way described above for the Nod-Pol pipeline:
+After Stokes calculation, the :ref:`calibrate` and :ref:`vectors` steps are also performed, in the way described above for the Nod-Pol pipeline.

-- :ref:`ip`
-- :ref:`rotate`
-- :ref:`calibrate`
-- :ref:`merge_images`
-- :ref:`vectors`

-Note that the scan map pipeline step performs opacity and background level corrections on individual scans and resamples data into sky coordinates with full WCS corrections, as part of its standard processing, so these steps from the Nod-Pol pipeline are not applied.
+Note that the scan map pipeline step performs opacity and background level corrections on individual scans, resamples data into sky coordinates with full WCS corrections, corrects for instrumental polarization, and rotates the Stokes parameters as part of its standard processing, so these steps from the Nod-Pol pipeline are not applied separately.

 The final output product is a polarization map, the same as is produced by the Nod-Pol pipeline.